 So, you’ve found your LinkedIn lead generation guru and all systems are go with your well-planned lead gen program — what’s next?
-Scrupulous monitoring of your LinkedIn efforts are imperative not only in terms of creating a steady flow of incoming leads, but also in terms of ensuring the best possible return on LinkedIn lead gen investment.
+Choosing the right LinkedIn lead generation agency is imperative to create a steady flow of incoming leads and ensure the best possible ROI.

->

-> Here’s how to tell if your LinkedIn lead generation agency is helping or hurting…
+Here’s how to tell if your LinkedIn lead generation agency is helping or hurting…

 In order to determine whether your campaign is successful, you and your LinkedIn lead generation agency must determine what success looks like from the outset.
 While results and measurement vary significantly by industry segment and offering, the key performance indicators (KPIs) we most care about for LinkedIn lead gen efforts are:

 - Profile views: This figure demonstrates how often your LinkedIn profile is being viewed by users, likely after appearing in relevant searches or from content click-throughs.
 This is where the LinkedIn lead gen funnel begins, and you should see rapid growth in the number of views initially, then steady growth over time.
 You can reasonably expect a 3-10X increase in profile views in the first month with the help of a savvy LinkedIn lead generation agency.

 - Network growth: As a result of those growing profile views, you should be connecting with more and more users with similar business interests.
 A 10% network growth rate per month is reasonable if you have less than 1,500 connections.
 Your network growth will continue steadily, although the growth rate will taper off slowly as you go over 2,000 connections, since it’s not possible to continuously increase the number of new connection invites per month on LinkedIn.